zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

    west flash --context

-Remote Flashing to CAVS-based ADSP
+Remote Flashing to cAVS-based ADSP
 ----------------------------------

-As mentioned previously, the recommended way to run and monitor the output of Zephyr on CAVS boards is remotely.
+As mentioned previously, the recommended way to run and monitor the output of Zephyr on cAVS boards is remotely.
 The Linux host on the main CPU may freeze up and need to be restarted if a flash or runtime error occurs on the ADSP.
 From this point onward, we will refer to the board as the "remote host" and your development machine as the "local host".

-Copy the below scripts to the CAVS board.
+Copy the below scripts to the cAVS board.
 :zephyr_file:`soc/xtensa/intel_adsp/tools/remote-fw-service.py` will receive
-the binary sent over the network by West and invoke :zephyr_file:`soc/xtensa/intel_adsp/tools/cavstool.py` (referred to as the "CAVS tool"), which performs the flash and captures the log.
+the binary sent over the network by West and invoke :zephyr_file:`soc/xtensa/intel_adsp/tools/cavstool.py` (referred to as the "cAVS tool"), which performs the flash and captures the log.
 Start :file:`remote-fw-service.py`.

 .. code-block:: console